-- 1. To certify armed guards to carry firearms after successfully completing a 16-hour course of instruction. - 2.
-To inform armed guards of escalation and de-escalation of force issues as well as using deadly physical force as justified by law. - 3.
+- 1. To re-certify armed security guards to carry firearms after successfully completing an 8-hour course of instruction. - 2.
+To inform armed security guards of escalation and de-escalation of force issues as well as using deadly physical force as justified by law. - 3.
 To display knowledge and proficiency of deadly force issues by passing an approved written test with a minimum score of 100 percent at the conclusion of the class.
 This requires a score of at least 70 percent on the initial test.
 Initial test scores below 70 percent fail the class.
 Students will be retested on the questions they missed until 100% is achieved. - 4.
 To display shooting proficiency by firing a minimum of fifty (50) live rounds for qualification and achieving a score of at least 70 percent.

 II.
-SAFE HANDLING AND STORAGE
+SAFETY AND STORAGE

-- A. The Five Firearms Safety Rules (Stress the importance of knowing and following the safety rules). - All firearms are considered loaded (never assume anything check it) - Always point firearms in a safe direction (downrange, the ground, etc.), until on target and ready to fire - Always keep your trigger finger straight along the frame until on target and ready to fire - Always know your target and what's behind it (bystanders, traffic, etc.) - Maintain control of your firearm (if not in possession, lock it up)
+- There is no such thing as an "accidental discharge" of a firearm, unless the weapon is defective.
+Weapons fire due to intent or carelessness. - A. The Five Firearms Safety Rules (Stress the importance of knowing and following the safety rules). - All firearms are considered loaded (never assume anything check it) - Always point firearms in a safe direction (downrange, the ground, etc.), until on target and ready to fire - Always keep your trigger finger straight along the frame until on target and ready to fire - Always know your target and what's behind it (bystanders, traffic, etc.) - Maintain control of your firearm (if not in possession, lock it up) - B. Weapon Manipulation (Discuss & Review Sub-Section B briefly) Stress the importance of being able to 1) recognize the different types of handguns and their condition and 2) be able to operate the various functions of that weapon through familiarization. - C. Firearm Retention and Equipment (Discuss & Review Sub-Section C briefly.
+Assist students with organizing their gunbelt, as needed) - D. Ammunition and storage (Discuss & Review Sub-Section D briefly) - 1.
+Ammunition - Insure the proper caliber is obtained for the firearm and that it is from a reliable source - Inspect the ammunition for defects (twisted primers, bullets properly seated, etc.) - Factory ammunition should be used